dotlottie/player-android/README.md

 #### Caveats

-* currently only accepts single animations
+* Currently only accepts single animations.
+* No support for setting animations in XML yet.